Effort Reporting

 Access to the Effort Reporting System (ERS) requires prior successful completion of ERS online training modules and a passing score on an online quiz.
 Training modules and the quiz are available in the UC Learning Center.

-To request access to ERS, please complete the ERS User Access Form (DOC) and submit it according to the instructions on the form.
+To request access to ERS, please complete the ERS User Access Form (PDF) and submit it according to the instructions on the form.

 Overview